Environs of the western archaeological area

 Archaeological Museum of Istanbul: Roman mosaic found at Kos

-Agorà (market): (left) statue portraying a lion's skin on the walls of Hassan Hagi Pacha mosque;
+Agora (market): (left) statue portraying a lion's skin on the walls of Hassan Hagi Pacha mosque;

 (centre) site of a temple; (right) cipollino columns

+In 1933 an earthquake greatly damaged the older part of Kos; it was soon evident that most of the fallen dwellings were built directly upon the foundations of ancient temples and markets.
 The park which today replaces most of the medieval town was the commercial and political centre of Ancient Kos.
 Archaeologists have found evidence of a large market square surrounded by porticoes and temples; these were initially designed in the Hellenistic period (usually defined between the death of Alexander the Great in 323 BC and the annexation of Greece by Rome in 146 BC), but they were rebuilt or modified during the Roman rule over the island.
 The use of cipollino columns from Euboea is typical of the time of Emperor Hadrian.

 (left) The site of the gymnasium; (centre) the theatre; (right) storage of ancient materials in the fortress